 Oleographs are prints designed to resemble oil paintings in style, with close similarities to the artistic techniques of oil paintings.
 Oleography was widely used in the late 19th century, and involved the process of chromolithography, using a range of between 15-20 colours.

 A stamping process is used to imitate a canvas surface and the thick strokes of oil paint.
-The print is then attached onto canvas to create the close look of an oil painting.
+The print is then attached to canvas to create the close look of an oil painting.

 Oleographs can very convincingly resemble oil paintings – in an attempt to portray an extra layer of authenticity, creators of oleographs would sometimes add a yellow hue to the artwork to look like the painting was varnished and had aged.
 It can therefore sometimes be difficult to tell whether the artwork you have is an oil painting or an oleograph.